Text source: Bethany World Prayer Center / James Jeffrey

-* Pray that God will give the Socotran believers boldness to share Christ with their own people.
+* Pray that God will give Socotran believers boldness to share Christ with their own people.

 * Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Socotra through worship and intercession.

-* Ask the Lord to bring forth a triumphant Socotran church for the glory of His name!
+* Ask the Lord to bring forth a strong and growing Socotran church for the glory of His name!